eik-lib/website/docs/introduction/introduction.md

 #### Build-time import mapping

-Depending on your requirements for browser support, using import maps in the browser may not be feasible, which is why Eik includes tools to do this import mapping at build-time.
+Depending on your requirements for [browser support](https://caniuse.com/mdn-html_elements_script_type_importmap), using import maps in the browser may not be feasible.
+[There is a polyfill](https://github.com/guybedford/es-module-shims#readme) you can include to add support at the cost of some additional JavaScript.

+Eik includes tools to do this import mapping at build-time.
 Check out the Guides section for several examples.

 These build tools look up the configured import maps shared on the Eik server and replace bare imports with absolute imports pointing to the Eik server.